-- (2) The authorised person must give the owner or responsible person an impoundment notice where- - (a) an authorised person has impounded an animal seized under section21(1)(a) (Seizure of an animal); and - (b) the animal was not a declared dangerous animal at the time of being seized; and - (c) the authorised person knows, or can readily find out, the name and address of the owner or responsible person for the animal. - (3) Subsection (4) applies where- - (a) an authorised person has impounded a declared dangerous animal seized under section 21(1)(a) (Seizure of an animal); or - (b) an authorised person has impounded an animal that has been seized more than 3 times during a 12 month period. - (4) The authorised person may- - (a) give the owner or responsible person for the animal an impoundment notice; or - (b) make a destruction order for the animal under section 34.
+- (1) The authorised person must give the owner or responsible person an impoundment notice where- - (a) an authorised person has impounded an animal seized under section 21(2)(a) (Seizure of an animal); and - (b) the animal was not a declared dangerous animal at the time of being seized; and - (c) the animal is not a prohibited animal; and - (d) the authorised person knows, or can readily find out, the name and address of the owner or responsible person for the animal. - (2) Subsection (3) applies where- - (a) an authorised person has impounded a declared dangerous animal seized under section 21(2)(a) (Seizure of an animal); or - (b) an authorised person has impounded an animal that has been seized more than 3 times during a 12 month period. - (3) The authorised person may- - (a) give the owner or responsible person for the animal an impoundment notice; or

-25 Dealing with animal seized and impounded for non-compliance with local law dispose of the animal under Part 6 (Destruction of animals).
+(b) make a destruction order for the animal under section 34.

-- This section applies where an authorised person has impounded an animal seized under section 21(1)(i) (Seizure of an animal) or 21(2)(g) (Seizure of an animal). - (2) The authorised person may- - (a) give the owner or responsible person for the animal an impoundment notice; or - (b) if the animal: - (i) was being kept in contravention of section 10 (Prohibited animals) of this local law; or
+25 Dealing with animal seized and impounded for non-compliance with local law

-- (ii) is an animal for which a permit cannot be granted under this local law; or - (iii) is an animal for which an application for a permit under a local law has been rejected.
+- (1) This section applies where an authorised person has impounded an animal seized under section 21(2)(b) (Seizure of an animal). - (2) The authorised person may- - (a) give the owner or responsible person for the animal an impoundment notice; or - (b) if the animal: - (i) was being kept in contravention of section 10 (Prohibited animals) of this local law; or - (ii) is an animal for which a permit cannot be granted under this local law; or - (iii) is an animal for which an application for a permit under a local law has been rejected.